cybozu-go/placemat/README.md

 * `placemat` is the main tool to build networks and virtual machines.
 * `placemat-connect` is a utility to connect to VM serial console.
+* `pmctl` is a utility tool to control VMs and Pods.

 ### placemat command